Global Engagement Center: Reports

-Closure and Reaction
+Closure and reactions

 After the GEC's closure and reorganization into R/FIMI, Secretary of State Marco Rubio closed R/FIMI and suggested its files might be made public.
-In response, US Senators Jeanne Shaheen and Chris Murphy wrote a letter to Secretary Rubio on September 18, 2025, expressing that "given Mr. Beattie's history on this issue, we are deeply concerned that such an initiative will use cherry-picked information o promote the baseless conspiracy theory that the GEC sought to 'censor' conservative speech"; they also expressed concerns that the State Department would release personal information related to State Department staff and its partners abroad, leading to harassment or violence against them.
+In response, US Senators Jeanne Shaheen and Chris Murphy wrote a letter to Secretary Rubio on September 18, 2025, expressing that "given Mr. Beattie's history on this issue, we are deeply concerned that such an initiative will use cherry-picked information to promote the baseless conspiracy theory that the GEC sought to 'censor' conservative speech"; they also expressed concerns that the State Department would release personal information related to State Department staff and its partners abroad, leading to harassment or violence against them.

 Observers noted that the closure of the GEC coincided with the eradication or weakening of other government guardrails against foreign propaganda and election interference, calling it a victory for partisan media but a defeat for U.S. cybersecurity.
+The Guardian reported that the Republican-led campaign to discredit the work of the GEC focused on their support for the Global Disinformation Index, a non-profit based in the UK, which in 2022 "published its own study of the US media market that rated several conservative outlets, including Newsmax, One America News and the New York Post, as high-risk" and stated that critics used this "as evidence that a foreign-facing office had funded a group meddling in domestic politics".